Exclusive MTG Kamigawa: Neon Dynasty card reveal: March of Otherworldly Light

 Either way, it marks the start of a big year for Magic: The Gathering.
 Numerous sets will be hitting shelves in 2022 following the launch of Kamigawa: Neon Dynasty, and that includes Dominaria United and Streets of New Capenna (featuring a city made by angels and run by demon crime families).
 We're also getting additions to Magic's Universes Beyond range with a Warhammer 40,000 set, Space Marines included.

 We'll keep you updated with more info on those lines as we get it.
-For now, you can pre-order Kamigawa: Neon Dynasty via Amazon ahead of its February 18 launch.
+For now, you can pre-order Kamigawa: Neon Dynasty booster boxes via Amazon ahead of its February 18 launch.

 Want something to keep you busy until the new set launches?
 Check out the best board games or these board games for adults.